• Art magazine

 All of this will be able to recognize areas in which you can stand out and in which your work convinces with your originality.

-Perfectionism is a bitter adversary of creativity
+Perfectionism is a fierce adversary of creativity

 Perfectionism is a bitter adversary of the creativity